 Endorsement.
 The districts are free to use whatever screening process they deem appropriate.
 Most districts will already possess a personnel file on the individual seeking endorsement as a chaplain.
 Using the District Board of Credentials, some districts may choose to interview the interested individual.
-Once the district has endorsed the individual, the district office notifies the Clergy Development's Chaplain Consultant who prepares the necessary documentation and forwards to the appropriate professional organization.
-The Chaplain Consultant can be reached at djennings@nazarene.org or 1-800-233-8962.
+Once the district has endorsed the individual, the district office notifies the Global Clergy Development's Chaplain Consultant who prepares the necessary documentation and forwards to the appropriate professional organization.